cyberus-technology/hedron/doc/upcoming.md

 S3 without using this system call, because it will put the system in an undefined state.

+Userspace **should not** call this function concurrently.
+All invocations except of one will fail in this case.

 The ACPI specification knows two variants of entering S4 (see ACPI Specification 6.2 Section 16.1.4).
 This system call does not support either variant.
 Userspace can trigger a OSPM-initiated S4 transition